 - Nairn McArthur of Secret Safaris offers full day or half day guided tours to the hidden heart of the Highlands of Scotland.
 Fully insured top-of-the-range vehicles such as Land Rover, People Carrier, Prestige Saloon.
 West Highland Way transport, executive taxi service and airport transfers available.
 Tel: 01855 821 369 / 0772 050 9382.

 - Celia Ffitch-Stewart is a fully insured driver-guide with Mercedes limousine for your tailor-made guided tour.
 She offers half day, full day or extended tours.
 Airport collection (Edinburgh, Aberdeen or Inverness).
 Services can include itinerary planning and accommodation reservations.
 Meet your clan chief, trace your roots, stay in a castle, tour the distilleries.
 Member of HOSTGA (Highlands of Scotland Tour Guide Association).
 Based in Fortrose, near Inverness.

 - You can get combined bus/ferry tickets from Fort William to Mallaig and then cruise to the Small Isles for a day trip during the summer months.
-View the CalMac cruise brochure for details.
+View the CalMac cruise options for details.

 - Practical Car & Van Rental at Slipway Autos in Corpach, just outside Fort William.
 Tel: 01397 772404.
 Part of a UK national car hire company.